Description

 William Andrews Clark, Jr. was born in Deer Lodge, Montana in 1877, the youngest son of copper baron William Andrews Clark,

-years as a partner in the law firm Clark & Roote and also served on the boards of several of his father's mining and industrial
+where he worked as a partner in the law firm Roote and Clark, and also served on the boards of several mining and industrial

 Extent